rvauradkar1/testfuse/README.md

 <div id="fuse1"><h3>1.
 Declare components and configure dependencies</h3></div>
+Components are defined using `struct`.

 Dependencies are configured using `struct` tags.

-**Example**: The code below defines a `struct` which is later registered
+**Example 1 - Stateless dependencies**: The code below defines a `struct`.
-as a component.
 This component depends on 2 other components (look at
 the component graph above)

 1. CartSvc (pointer variable) - tagged with key _fuse and the name of